AurlinD/CPSC-313-assignment-3/README.txt

     There are 64 blocks, at 32 bytes per block -> 2048 bytes in the cache.
     The array has 8 rows * 128 columns * 8 bytes per long = 8,192 bytes.
     Therefore we know that the cache can store 1/4th of the total array.

+    This pattern will loop throughout, leading to miss rate = 0.2500.

 b.
 An array of long with 8 rows and 128 columns, a direct-mapped cache, and the function sumB from the program cache-test provided in the first part of the assignment.
     Sum = 786944